Piyawanno/Gaimon/document/DesignByCoding.md

 backwardly.
 Note that, each component should be firstly implemented in minimal form and add features only if required or necessary.

-Note that the mentioned principles or methods must not be strictly followed.
+The mentioned principles or methods must not be strictly followed.
 They can be used, if they suit to the team and the project.
 They can be seen as a set of utilities like Gaimon, which is designed to provide framework and tools for the agile development